 Manufacturing makes up the largest employment industry in Montgomery County.
-Retail trade is the second largest, followed by educational services.
+Retail trade is the second largest followed by educational services.

-A majority of the business establishments in the county are small, having fewer than 10 employees, while only 2 percent of the business establishments have more than 100 employees.
+A majority of the business establishments in the county are small, having fewer than 10 employees, while only 2 percent of the business establishments have over 100 employees.

-As outlined in Table 3.1, the annual unemployment rate for Montgomery County has dropped from 4 percent in 2015 to 3.9 percent in 2016.
-This rate is slightly less for the county than for the state of Indiana, at 4.4 percent for 2016.
+The annual unemployment rate for Montgomery County has been reduced from 4.0 percent in 2015 to 3.9 percent in 2016, see Table 3.1 This rate is slightly less for the county than for the state of Indiana, at 4.4 percent for 2016.

-As shown in Table 3.1, the per capita income for Montgomery County is around \$3,848 less than that of Indiana, and the median household income is almost equal to the state with a difference of about \$1,000.
-However, the county has a lower poverty rate (12.3 percent) than Indiana (14.4 percent).
+As shown in Table 3.1 the per capita income for Montgomery County is around \$3,848 less than that of Indiana, the median household income is almost equal to the state with a difference of about \$1,000.
+However, the county has a lower poverty rate (12.3 percent) than that of Indiana (14.4 percent).